telefonicaid/lwm2m-node-lib/README.md

 The meaning of each parameter should be clear reading the operation description in OMA's documentation.

-### Configuration
-The configuration object should contain the following fields:
-* `server.port`: port where the server's COAP server will start listening.
-* `client.port`: port where the client's COAP server will start listening.
-* `client.lifetime`: lifetime in miliseconds of the client registration.
-After that lifetime, the registration will be dismissed.
-* `client.version`: version of the Lightweight M2M protocol.
-Currently `1.0` is the only valid option.
-* `client.observe`: default parameters for resource observation (they can be overwritten from the server).

 ### Server features (server -> client)
 Each writing feature is modelled as a function in the LWTM2M module.
 The following sections describe the implemented features, identified by its Interface and name of the operation.